Croatian Chileans: History

 The oppression of the Croatian people and the denial of an internationally recognised nation was the principal factor leading them to embark on a constant migration to Chile.
 At first they were recognised and officially registered as former citizens of the countries or empires from which they had fled.
 Until 1915 they were recognised as Austrians, and afterwards up until 1990 as Yugoslavians.
 Since 1990, and in accordance to the establishment of the newly internationally recognised Republic of Croatia, Chilean Croats have reasserted their cultural and ethnic identity.

 The Croatian community first established itself in two provinces situated at the extreme ends of Chile: Antofagasta, in the Atacama desert of the north and Punta Arenas in the Patagonian region in the south.
-The large arrival of Croats in Chile began in 1864 and the migration grew steadily until 1956 – reaching a number of more than 6,000.
+The large arrival of Croats in Chile began in 1864 and the migration grew steadily until 1956 – reaching several more than 6,000.
 In the early part of this 1864–1956 era more Croats settled in Argentina than in Chile.
-For example, in Argentina the number reached 80,000, but only about 57% of Croats remained in Argentina.
+For example, in Argentina, the number reached 80,000, but only about 57% of Croats remained in Argentina.
 Some returned to Europe or moved and settled in Chile where Croats had a more rapid and successful assimilation, which led to a significant increase in the Chilean-Croat population in periods when there was no migration of Croats from Europe to the Americas.
-Included are Istro-Romanians, who became adjusted to Chilean society because of the linguistic similarities between Istro-Romanian and Spanish, as well as Latin identity of Istro-Romanians.

-It is estimated that there are up to 100,000–140,000 Chileans of Croatian descent.
-Even though the number may be much higher with some demographic analysts estimating a figure of 200,000.
+It is estimated that there are up to 380,000 Chileans of Croatian descent.
+Some sources even increase the number to 400,000 descendants.
+Included in the Croatian population are Italian and Istro-Romanian minorities, the latter speak a Romance language relates to Italian; they too easily assimilated to the Chilean society because of related Latin culture.